odoo/o-spreadsheet/src/store_engine/README.md

 ### Why not plugins for UI?

 Several disadvantages are associated with plugins if you locate state and business logic of a component in a plugin:

-- Excessive (deep) rendering occurs at every command dispatch, even if only a single component has actually changed.

 - Plugins need boilerplate for getters and commands.
 It's also usually not worth the noise in getters and commands, all for the sake of a single component.